-The goals for the MLMMs include risk detection and violation inference for anticipating hazards, responsibility inference and scene-level safety scoring for analyzing incidents, and risk scoring and actionable advice generation for effective driver or system feedback.
-Together, these capabilities support comprehensive evaluation and response to dynamic traffic situations.
+\textbf{Risk Assessment:} The goals for the \glspl{mllm} include risk detection and violation inference for anticipating hazards, inference and scene-level safety scoring for analyzing incidents, and actionable advice generation.

 One approach to risk assessment emphasizes proactive hazard mitigation through interpretable scenario understanding.
-For example, AccidentGPT~\cite{wang2023accidentgpt} combines multi-modal perception, such as images, 3D detections, BEV features, and trajectories, with GPT-4V for zero-shot scenario understanding dataset DeepAccident~\cite{wang2024deepaccident} and GPT-4 for safety evaluation using CoT and CP.
+For example, AccidentGPT~\cite{wang2023accidentgpt} combines multi-modal perception, such as images, 3D detections, \gls{bev} features, and trajectories, with GPT-4V for zero-shot scenario captioning based on dataset DeepAccident~\cite{wang2024deepaccident} and GPT-4 for further safety evaluation using \gls{cot} and \gls{cp}.
 It supports real-time accident prevention, post-accident analysis, and interactive safety decision-making through interpretable reasoning.

-Other works focus on enabling interactive safety perception and feedback by aligning fine-grained visual inputs with language-based models.
+Other works focus on enabling interactive safety perception and feedback.
 MLLM-SUL~\cite{fan2024mllm} fuses multi-scale visual inputs using ResNet-101 and Swin-L for low- and high-resolution features, combined via Query Formers and Gate-Attention based on the dataset Drama-ROLISP and Drama-SRIS from HiLM-D~\cite{ding2023hilm}.
-It fine-tunes LLaMA2-7B with adapters and applies an MLP head for scene captioning and risk object localization.
+It fine-tunes LLaMA2-7B with adapters and applies an \gls{mlp} head for scene captioning and risk object localization.
 Similarly, ScVLM~\cite{shi2024scvlm} proposes a multi-stage \gls{mllm} framework for risk assessment based on the nuScenes dataset, combining event type classification, conflict type identification, and narrative generation.
-It uses VideoLLaMA2 for zero-shot visual context extraction and LLaMA 3.1 8B to generate detailed descriptions of safety-critical events based on FPV driving videos.
+It uses VideoLLaMA2 for zero-shot visual context extraction and LLaMA 3.1 8B to generate detailed descriptions of safety-critical events based on \gls{fpv} driving videos.